A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Introduction

-A fully deterministic ray-tracer would give an accurate result, but restricted to a specific environment.
-Adding stochastic elements to the ray-tracer would generalize the results, while still being spatially consistent such that, e.g.\/ sensing algorithms can be verified.
-On the other hand, a completely stochastic channel model that relies on extracted channel parameters such as channel gain and Doppler spectrum, can be used.
-However, then the challenge is to get a physical correspondence for sensing and localization algorithms and to model non-stationarities.
-Therefore, a hybrid model, or a geometry-based stochastic channel model is preferred.
+For such simulations, a fully deterministic ray tracer provides accurate results, but the results would be restricted to a specific environment.
+Adding stochastic elements to a ray-tracer would improve generality while preserving spatial consistency, enabling the evaluation of sensing algorithms.
+Conversely, a fully stochastic channel model based solely on extracted channel parameters can reproduce channel statistics, but may struggle to preserve physical consistency for sensing, localization, and non-stationary propagation effects.

-To ensure that the essential characteristics of the channel for the target scenario are captured, measurements must be made.
-Wireless channels in industrial environments have been measured and modeled for decades \cite{Rappaport1991, Karedal2004, Holfeld2016, Wassie2019, Zhang2022b, Willhammar2024}.
-However, as system architectures evolve, and how the channel is experienced depends on the interaction with the system, there is a need for new channel models.
-In the 3GPP technical report 38.901 Rel.~18~\cite{3gppCHANNELMODEL}, general propagation channel models for indoor factories are presented.